StackExchange/blackbox/README.md

 account that pushes new files to the Puppet master) and have that user run `blackbox_postdeploy` after any files are updated.

 Getting started is easy.
-Just `cd` into a Git, Mercurial or Subversion repository and run `blackbox_initialize`.
+Just `cd` into a Git, Mercurial, Subversion or Perforce repository and run `blackbox_initialize`.
 After that, if a file is to be encrypted, run `blackbox_register_new_file` and you are done.
 Add and remove keys with `blackbox_addadmin` and `blackbox_removeadmin`.
 To view and/or edit a file, run `blackbox_edit`; this will decrypt the file and open with whatever is specified by your $EDITOR environment variable.
 When you close the editor the file will automatically be encrypted again and the temporary plaintext file will be shredded.
 If you need to leave the file decrypted while you update you can use the `blackbox_edit_start` to decrypt the file and  `blackbox_edit_end` when you want to "put it back in the box."